DaoCloud/DaoCloud-docs/docs/en/docs/middleware/common/first-visit.md

   - toc
 ---

-# First Use of Data Services
+# First-time Use of Data Services

 If this is the first time you enter the Data Services module of DCE 5.0, you must select a workspace before any other actions.
 For details about the concept of workspace, see [Workspace and Folder](../../ghippo/user-guide/workspace/ws-folder.md).